 Minimum liability limits are also difficult to change, since this would require data gathering to support the decision and new legislature to be drafted and passed.
 That’s why many states haven’t changed their liability limits in decades.

-Make sure you’re covered with at least the minimum coverage limits for your state.
-You’ll find the cheapest rates for state minimum only coverage, but sometimes it pays to compare additional coverage you need on top of the bare minimum.
+Make sure you’re covered with at least the minimum coverage limits for your state so that you can drive legally.
+But because state minimum coverage leaves you unprotected for certain kinds of damage, it pays to compare additional coverage you need on top of the bare minimum, such as full coverage.

 More guides on Finder